ransomsec/ransomsec.github.io/_posts/2023-08-04-the-rce-file.md

 # Is Fixed?

 Now, one month has passed, and the vulnerability still exists.
-But one day, surprisingly, they silently patched all of the issues.
+But one day, surprisingly, they silently patched all the issues.
 They removed the path, disabled the file upload section, and updated the vulnerable code and remove my webshell.
 That's why sometimes I hate logs; now they are not responding again.
 However, their fixes are still vulnerable because they only removed some